VenturousStudios/Unreal-Engine-5-Extra-Documentation/Docs/Character/CharacterMovementComponentAsync.md

 - **bConstrainToPlane**: Indicates whether movement is constrained to a specific plane.
 - **PlaneConstraintNormal**: The normal vector of the plane to which movement is constrained.
 - **PlaneConstraintOrigin**: The origin point of the plane used for movement constraints.

+## FUpdatedComponentAsync::MoveComponent Method

+### Description
+Manages the movement of the component in the world, handling collisions and overlaps.

+#### Parameters
+- `Delta`: The vector by which to move the component.
+- `NewRotationQuat`: The new rotation for the component after moving.
+- `bSweep`: Flag to determine if sweep tests should be used for collision detection.
+- `OutHit`: Optional parameter to store the result of a collision hit.
+- `MoveFlags`: Flags controlling the movement behavior.
+- `Teleport`: Specifies the type of teleport, if any, to be used during movement.
+- `Input`: Reference to `FUpdatedComponentAsync` containing the current movement state.
+- `Output`: Reference to `FCharacterMovementComponentAsyncOutput`.

+#### Behavior
+- Adjusts the component's position and rotation based on `Delta` and `NewRotationQuat`.
+- Performs collision checks if `bSweep` is true and resolves any collisions encountered.
+- Manages overlapping components and triggers appropriate events.
+- Returns `true` if the component successfully moved, otherwise `false`.

+## FUpdatedComponentAsync::AreSymmetricRotations Method

+### Description
+Checks if two rotations are symmetric, considering the scale of the component.

+#### Parameters
+- `A`, `B`: The two rotations to compare.
+- `Scale3D`: The scale of the component.

+#### Behavior
+- Compares the Z-axis of both rotations to determine if they are symmetrical.
+- Returns `true` if the rotations are symmetrical, otherwise `false`.

+## FUpdatedComponentAsync::PullBackHit Method

+### Description
+Adjusts a hit result to account for the desired distance from the surface hit.

+#### Parameters
+- `Hit`: The hit result from a collision.
+- `Start`, `End`: Start and end points of the trace that resulted in the hit.
+- `Dist`: The distance of the trace.

+#### Behavior
+- Modifies the `Time` property of the hit result to pull back the hit location from the surface.
+- Ensures the adjusted hit result remains within valid bounds.

+## FUpdatedComponentAsync::ShouldCheckOverlapFlagToQueueOverlaps Method

+### Description
+Determines whether overlap flags should be checked to queue overlaps during movement.

+#### Parameters
+- `ThisComponent`: The component being checked for overlaps.

+#### Behavior
+- Checks if the current movement requires overlap events to be flagged.
+- Returns `true` if overlaps need to be queued, otherwise `false`.

+## FUpdatedComponentAsync::ShouldIgnoreHitResult Method

+### Description
+Decides whether a hit result should be ignored based on movement direction and other conditions.

+#### Parameters
+- `InWorld`: The world in which the movement occurs.
+- `TestHit`: The hit result to be evaluated.
+- `MovementDirDenormalized`: The direction of movement.
+- `MovingActor`: The actor that is moving.
+- `MoveFlags`: Flags controlling movement behavior.

+#### Behavior
+- Evaluates the hit result against various conditions, like "ignore bases" and moving out of penetration.
+- Returns `true` if the hit result should be ignored, otherwise `false`.

+## FUpdatedComponentAsync::ShouldIgnoreOverlapResult Method

+### Description
+Determines if an overlap result should be ignored based on the actors and components involved.

+#### Parameters
+- `World`: The world context.
+- `ThisActor`: The actor performing the movement.
+- `ThisComponent`: The component involved in the overlap.
+- `OtherActor`: The other actor involved in the overlap.
+- `OtherComponent`: The other component involved in the overlap.

+#### Behavior
+- Checks if the overlap result is relevant or should be ignored based on the actors and components involved.
+- Returns `true` if the overlap should be ignored, otherwise `false`.